Student Complaints, Grievances, and Concerns

 FINANCIAL AID: If the subject matter of your complaint relates to student financial aid, you should forward your complaints to the Financial Aid Office.

 FERPA: The Family Educational Rights and Privacy Act (FERPA) generally prohibits the improper disclosure of personally identifiable information derived from education records.
-If your complaint alleges improper disclosure of personally identifiable information derived from education records, forward your complaint to the Registrar's Office.
+If your complaint alleges improper disclosure of personally identifiable information derived from education records, please contact the Registrar's Office.

 GRADES: If your complaint involves a grade appeal (generally final grades), or if you believe that your grade is due to clerical or arithmetic errors you should view the page regarding Petitions and Appeals for the Grade Appeal Policy.